We provide comprehensive, multifaceted, wide-ranging and international view.

 We are happy to cover a breadth of topics in our articles that deal either with Retailing/Branding, International Retail Management or International Management, or often merge those topics (e.g. internationalization of retailing).
 We do not follow any single theory or theoretical tendency.
 Instead, we choose appropriate theoretical foundations based on the particular real phenomenon or state of research, as well as research gap within the literature.
 In this respect, we are occasionally involved in psychological consumer behaviour theories and management-oriented or economic theories/approaches.
 Similarly, we use primary and secondary data for empirical observation, on consumer and company levels, while using the appropriate methodology, whether we have cross-sectional data, panel data or longitudinal data.
 However, we often use non-recursive, reciprocal modelling and have presented one of the first publications in international marketing management on hierarchical structural equation modelling.

-More than 100 papers have appeared in prestigious journals such as Journal of the Academy of Marketing Science, Journal of Retailing, Social Indicators Research, Management International Review, Journal of International Management, Journal of International Marketing, International Business Research, Journal of Small Business Management, Business & Society, Long Range Planning, Journal of International Entrepreneurship, International Marketing Review, Journal of Consumer Behavior, Journal of Retailing & Consumer Services, International Journal of Retail & Distribution Management, Marketing ZFP–Journal of Research and Management, The International Review of Retail, Distribution and Consumer Research etc. Professor Swoboda has been Editor-in-Chief of the Marketing ZFP–Journal of Research and Management (leading Marketing-Journal in the DACH-Countries) and chairman of the Scientific Commission International Management within the Scientific Association of Business Administration in German speaking countries.
+More than 130 papers have appeared in prestigious journals such as Journal of the Academy of Marketing Science, Journal of Retailing, Social Indicators Research, Management International Review, Journal of International Management, Journal of International Marketing, International Business Research, Journal of Small Business Management, Business & Society, Long Range Planning, International Journal of Electronic Commerce, Decision Support Systems, Journal of Business Research, Journal of International Entrepreneurship, International Marketing Review, Journal of Consumer Behavior, Journal of Retailing & Consumer Services, International Journal of Retail & Distribution Management, Marketing ZFP–Journal of Research and Management, The International Review of Retail, Distribution and Consumer Research, Cross Cultural & Strategic Management etc. Professor Swoboda has been Editor-in-Chief of the Marketing ZFP–Journal of Research and Management (leading Marketing-Journal in the DACH-Countries) and chairman of the Scientific Commission International Management within the Scientific Association of Business Administration in German speaking countries.

 Management of offline and online retail corporations is becoming increasingly complex as a result of the forthcoming digitalization and related vertical, horizontal and international interdependency.
 This development is reflected in our research program in multiple ways.